Azure/azure-osconfig/src/adapters/mc/README.md

 ```bash
 tail gc_agent.log -f
 ```
-View the full last GC Agent log with:
+View the full last MC Agent log with:

 ```bash
 cat gc_agent.log
 ```
-We can also copy the full GC logs to a separate folder and view them from there in full.
+We can also copy the full MC logs to a separate folder and view them from there in full.
 For example:

 ```bash
 mkdir $HOME/GuestConfig